 Included species.
 E. aubensis Gale, 2020a, E. symmetrica Gale, 2020a, E. barringtonensis sp. nov.

 Remarks.
 Eoverruca is extremely rare in Cretaceous samples, and two of the species (E. aubensis, E. barringtonensis sp. nov.) are only known from single valves.
 However, the genus occurs in thin, very widespread horizons of abundance in the Santonian and Campanian (see Jagt et al., 2007 and below).
 In its retention of imbricating whorls of plates, combined loss of upper latera and development of fixed and moveable scuta and terga, Eoverruca provides a link between pycnolepadids and verrucids.
 Indeed, the transition to basal Verrucidae involves simply loss of imbricating plates, broadening of apicobasal ridges and formation of an articulation between the carina and rostrum (see above).
 The genus is characterised also by the presence of a calcified basis which incorporates the lower whorls of imbricating plates (Fig. 16A-F; fig. 18L-N); the upper whorls are free (Fig. 16G-M).

+Figure 17

 Eoverruca hewitti Withers, 1935

-Fig. 16A-X; Fig. 18F-K
+(Fig. 16A-X; Fig. 18F-K)

 1935 Eoverruca hewitti Withers: 338, figs 37, 38, pl.
 44 figs 9-18.